Starting Over, Life After Divorce

 The 1-Year Rule

 The end of a relationship brings many immediate changes.
 You may have the urge to make big decisions during this turbulent time.
 Some of these decisions will be unavoidable, such as housing, childcare, finances, etc. With all of these changes, it is important to find stability in familiar places if that is safe and possible.
 With your personal situation in mind, try to avoid making any unnecessary life altering decisions until a year after you and your spouse decide to proceed with a divorce.
 This is a common rule of thumb people leverage when they are going through periods of transition.
 Keep this rule in mind when making decisions following a divorce.
+This can be a tall order, after all, your entire life is already changing!
+Nonetheless, evaluate your situation before making rash decisions.
+With so many things up in the air, a sense of normalcy can help stabilize a turbulent situation.
+Each divorce is unique, so if you must make additional changes, it is helpful to have a team of people to help you through your next steps.

 Build Your Team